Am I eligible to receive financial aid?

-Financial aid is applied to your student account after No-Show processing (your instructors verify that you are attending the classes on your schedule) is complete.
-Typically this disbursement takes place around the 8th week of the semester.
+Financial aid is applied to your tuition and fee bill after No-Show processing (your instructors verify that you are attending the classes on your schedule) is complete.
+Typically, this disbursement takes place around the 8th week of the semester.

 My parents take care of everything.
 Can you speak to them instead?

 Unfortunately, no. The Family Education Right Privacy Act (FERPA) does not allow us to speak to anyone other than the student regarding financial aid issues.
 For more information, see FERPA FAQs, or contact the Office of Registrar at (513) 569-1522.